carolineignrosa/superfiliate-buy-x-get-y/README.md

 ### Description

 This app contains a service that calculates discounts for a given list of cart items.
 To be able to calculate, the service needs to receive the list of items to calculate and a JSON config argument to get the discount definitions.
-If the requirements are not met, no discount will be applied, and the sum of all prices as it is will be returned.
+If the requirements are not met, no discount will be applied, and the original prices sum will be returned.

 #### Requirements